- Increase Performance!

 I have to admit that I've been a follower of this kind of training method for a long time.

-I'll be the first to tell you that if you know what your doing and know how to use this kind of training, it can be one of the most effective muscle building methods you can do.
+I'll be the first to tell you that if you know what you're doing and know how to use this kind of training, it can be one of the most effective muscle building methods you can do.

 However, I do have a big problem with the way that the fundamentals of this technique has been spread.